drejleeo/python-learning/README.md

 - As an admin, I should be able to add playing times for the movies.
 - As an user, I should be able to select a cinema, hall, movie and playing time and create a reservation

+- Limit requests on login to prevent bruteforce attacks

 ---
 ## Second sprint